Declaring Your Major/Minor in Linguistics

 - To Bryn Mawr students, you should go on BioNic to complete your official declaration with Bryn Mawr Registrar’s Office.
 You should choose LINGAB as the code for the Linguistics major, and LLANSAB as the code for the Linguistics & Language major.

-- After completing the home college’s major declaration requirements, you must go online and complete the Linguistics Major Plan that the Tri-Co Linguistics department requires all potential majors/minors to submit.
-Please do NOT fill out the part on Honors.
-That’s a departmental decision at Bi-Co, not a personal decision.
-Forms are available at: swarthmore.edu/linguistics/forms.
+- After completing the home college’s major declaration requirements, you must complete the Linguistics Major, Linguistics & Language Major, or the Linguistics Minor Plan that the Tri-Co Linguistics department requires all potential majors/minors to submit.

 When done with the above, please do the following: